mikesmall/mars_rover/README.md

 # Mars Rover

-For now, the program works for a single Rover object only.
+For now, the program works for one Rover at a time.

 Use rover1.txt and rover2.txt for inputs.